 - 42% of respondents said that social media is the easiest channel to manage, while 33% referred to it as the most difficult to manage.

 - More companies said they use a marketing agency to manage their social media more than any other marketing channel, including those who don’t use a marketing agency at all.

-As a whole, social media marketing was seen to be the strongest marketing channel for eCommerce companies to invest in throughout 2018.
+As a whole, social media marketing was seen to be the strongest marketing channel for eCommerce companies to invest in.
 Social media marketing for eCommerce brands is projected to grow in importance in the future, too.

 Social Media Is Driving Conversions

 Survey respondents clearly acknowledged that social media was the driving force behind conversions in 2022:

 - 54% of businesses surveyed claimed that social media had the best ROI for them in 2018.